MarcoPires/conference-central/README.md

 * I've implemented 2 new queries
     * **getSessionsByMaxDuration(duration)** - Given a Duration, return all sessions under that duration, across all conferences
     * **getSessionsWithMissingInformation()** - Return all sessions that have void fields
 * Regard to the query problem, the issue is that only one inequality filter per query is supported.
+My attempt to solve the problem, based on the principle of making a single inequality filter and after obtain the result we can itinerant manually and filter the second inequality, ie, the sessions before the desired time.
 My attempt at resolution is on next endpoit:
     * **getSessionsProblem()** - Return all sessions that starts before 7 pm and they are not workshops